 The twenty-nine military highways of Rome, which, built by the greatest men of the Republic (none but those of the highest rank were even eligible to the office of superintending them) and radiating to Rome to which all roads led, ran with Roman directness to avoid curves.
 Mountains were cut through at enormous expense.
 Marshes were bridged or simply filled up with solid masses of concrete, to the most remote provinces.
 Even seas did not stop their progress, for the roads were built up to the water’s edge, and then continued on the opposite shore.
-To speed the marches of the legions and and engines or war which kept Rome mistress of the known earth, were roads through open country.
+To speed the marches of the legions and engines of war which kept Rome mistress of the known earth, were roads through open country.

 Their builders may have had to contend with mountains and marshes, with the snow of the Alps and the heat of deserts.
 But they did not have to evict from their homes tens of thousands of protesting voters, demolish those homes, tunnel under or cut over subways or elevated railroads, sewers and water mains and gas mains and telephone and electric conduits and cables, all of which, providing the city with essential services, had to be kept in operation during construction.
 They did not have to solve these problems in space almost unbearably constricted, because to obtain a single extra foot of width would require additional thousands of evictions.

 A few major roads were built within ancient cities.
 Some of the Roman highways ran right up to the golden milestone in the Forum, for example.
 But ancient cities did not have subways and gas mains.
 These were, moreover, cities on a different scale than modern cities.
 Imperial Rome was one-eight the size of New York.
 Athens at the height of its glory was never larger than Yonkers.
 So the problem of eviction was on a different scale.